neoncortex/bashed/README.md

 ````

 You can tweak edtysleep to a highter value.
 It may be necessary if 0.2 is not enough time for your system to open terminology, and paste the commands using xdotool.
 In extreme cases, if you machine are under too much load, it may happen that the terminology opening, focusing, and sending commands goes out of sync.
 In that case, you will need to set edty to 0, and manage windows manually.

+This trickery only works on X11, and depends on xclip, and xdotool.

 ### Directly:
 Add to your ~/.bashrc, after the sourcing: